Exponential self-similar mixing by incompressible flows: Second geometric construction

-Take indeed $D:=\R^2\setminus\{0\}$ and let $\{\Phi(t,\cdot): \, t\ge 0\}$ be the flow on $D$ associated with the (autonomous) velocity field $w(x):=x/|x|^2$.
-Since $w$ is divergence-free on $D$, the flow is area-preserving.
-In addition, the flux of $w$ through any closed curve $\Gamma$ that winds around the origin once counterclockwise, is $2\pi$, since the distributional divergence of $w$ on $\R^2$ is $2\pi\, \delta_0$, with $\delta_0$ the Dirac mass at the origin.
-On the other hand, the flux through $\Gamma$ of any divergence-free velocity field $u$ defined on $\R^2$ must be $0$.
-This fact means that \eqref{e:compat8} cannot hold for any set $D'$ such that $\Phi(t,D')$ contains such a curve $\Gamma$ for some $t$. \end{remark}
+\begin{remark} The assumption that $D$ is simply connected can be weakened, but not entirely removed.
+Indeed, take $D:=\R^2\setminus\{0\}$ and let $\{\Phi(t,\cdot): \, t\ge 0\}$ be the flow on $D$ associated with the (autonomous) velocity field $w(x):=x/|x|^2$.
+Since $w$ is divergence-free on~$D$, the flow is area preserving.
+Consider now a curve $\Gamma$ that winds around the origin once counterclockwise.
+Then the flux through $\Gamma$ of any divergence-free velocity field $u$ defined on $\R^2$ must be $0$, while the flux of $w$ is $2\pi$, since the distributional divergence of $w$ on $\R^2$ is $2\pi\, \delta_0$, where~$\delta_0$ is the Dirac mass at the origin.
+This simple example shows that \eqref{e:compat8} cannot hold, if $\Phi(t,D')$ contains such a curve $\Gamma$ for some time $t$. \end{remark}

-\begin{proof}[Proof of Proposition~\ref{e:tronc}] The main idea is simple.
-We pick $w$ as in \eqref{e:velocity}, and we let $\phi$ be a potential of $w$.
-We then multiply this potential by a suitable cut-off function, which agrees with $1$ on $D'$, and finally take as $u$ the rotated gradient of the truncated potential, which ensures that $u$ is divergence-free.
-We next present the proof in detail.
+Informally, $u$ is obtained by truncating $w$ on $D'$ and extending by zero.
+The difficulty in doing so is ensuring the divergence-free condition.
+As customary to circumvent this problem, we truncate instead a potential of $w$.
+We let $w$ be given by \eqref{e:velocity}, and choose a potential $\phi$ for $w$.
+We then multiply this potential by a suitable cut-off function, which agrees with $1$ on $D'$, and define $u$ as the velocity associated to the new potential, which is automatically divergence-free.
+We now present the proof in detail.

-We choose a point $z_0\in D$ and smooth cut-off function $g:\R^2\to [0,1]$ which agrees with $1$ on a open neighbourhood of $D'$ and has support contained in $D$.
-Since $D$ is simply connected, $\Omega(t)$ is simply connected for every $t\in I$, and consequently the divergence-free velocity field $w(t,\cdot)$ admits a unique potential $\phi(t,\cdot)$ in the sense of \S\ref{s:potential} that satisfies the normalization condition:
+\begin{proof}[Proof of Proposition~\ref{e:tronc}] We begin by selecting a smooth cut-off function $g:\R^2\to [0,1]$ that agrees with $1$ on a open neighborhood of $D'$ and has support contained in $D$.
+We choose a point $z_0\in D$, which will be used to normalize the potential.
+Since $D$ is simply connected, $\Omega(t)$ is simply connected for every $t\in I$, and consequently the divergence-free velocity field $w(t,\cdot)$ admits a unique potential $\phi(t,\cdot)$ in the sense of \S\ref{s:potential} that satisfies the normalization condition

 We then define the truncated potential $\varphi(t,\cdot):\R^2\to \R$ by

 and finally take $u:= \nabla^\perp\varphi$.